--- Wimbledon is alive with activity planning for its annual Grand Slam tournament and we get the grand tour of the grounds and a behind the scenes look at the planning for such an auspicious event.
+-- Wimbledon is alive with activity planning for its annual Grand Slam tournament while those across town at the Twickenham soccer stadium have all eyes on the World Cup 2018 in Russia.
+In either venue, we get the grand tour of the grounds and a behind the scenes look at the planning for such auspicious sporting events.

 -- A chat with the managing partner of an advertising concern, Rooster Punk, allows the chance to see an alternative way of marketing today's products, services and concerns.

--- The regulators at the Independent Press Standards Organization help us understand how and why freedom of the press is not the standard in the UK as it is back home.
+-- The regulators at the Independent Press Standards Organization, Schilling Law Firm and OfCom help us understand how and why freedom of the press is not the standard in the UK as it is back home.

 -- Those who work with the British Broadcasting Corporation (BBC), CNN-London and Sky TV provide us with information about broadcasting news in the UK.
 Experts from SportTalk radio and LBC radio add to the broadcast media story as well.
 Visits to national newspapers (Financial Times, Daily Telegraph, The Guardian) as well as more local newspapers (South London Press is always a favorite stop) give a good picture of how the news is covered in many different formats.

--- The CEO of the Commonwealth Games is on the list when available as is a visit with a member of Parliament to get the latest on political news from someone involved on a daily basis.
-We hear the common man's take on the news and its purpose from an international affairs expert.
+-- The CEO of the Commonwealth Games is on the list when available as is a visit with a member of Parliament to get the latest on political news from people involved in making news and shaping news on a daily basis.
+We also hear the common man's take on the news and its purpose from an international affairs expert.